About Audience lists in Audience manager

-The selected list(s) will be labeled ‘removed’ and no longer appear in your main Audience lists table as long as they keep that label.
+The selected list(s) will be labelled ‘removed’ and no longer appear in your main Audience lists table as long as they keep that label.

 Pausing a list will suspend it from the ad group or campaign associated with the list.
 A paused list will still add users to the list.

-Apply labels to your lists for organizational purposes.
-Google Ads has its own set of labels, but you can add your own at any time to organize your lists in a way that makes sense to you.
+Apply labels to your lists for organisational purposes.
+Google Ads has its own set of labels, but you can add your own at any time to organise your lists in a way that makes sense to you.